Lowen & Navarro

-Eric Lowen died of complications of ALS on March 23, 2012, aged 60.
+Lowen died of complications of ALS on March 23, 2012, aged 60.

 Navarro continues to tour as a solo performer.
-He is the cousin of guitarist Dave Navarro, who has played with Red Hot Chili Peppers and Jane's Addiction, among other groups.
+He is the cousin of guitarist Dave Navarro.

-Keep The Light Alive: Celebrating The Music of Lowen & Navarro was released November 2009 with Lowen & Navarro songs performed by Jackson Browne, John Ondrasik of Five For Fighting, Keb' Mo', The Bangles, Severin Browne, Joel Rafael, Andy Chase, The Refugees, Freebo, Eddie From Ohio, Phil Parlapiano, Charlie Wadhams, and Stonehoney.
-The proceeds of the album benefit The Eric Lowen Trust, ALS Association Greater Los Angeles, and Augie's Quest.
+Keep The Light Alive: Celebrating The Music of Lowen & Navarro was released November 2009 with Lowen & Navarro songs performed by Jackson Browne, John Ondrasik of Five For Fighting, Keb' Mo', the Bangles, Severin Browne, Joel Rafael, Andy Chase, the Refugees, Freebo, Eddie From Ohio, Phil Parlapiano, Charlie Wadhams, and Stonehoney.
+The proceeds of the album benefit the Eric Lowen Trust, ALS Association Greater Los Angeles, and Augie's Quest.